Attendance Policy : guide for employees

 Your manager will make you aware that high levels or patterns of absence may lead to a formal review of your attendance through the attendance policy.
 This can lead to dismissal if you do not achieve the agreed levels of attendance.

 A phased return to work may be recommended by your healthcare professional and / or OHS, or you and your manager may agree that this could support your return to work.

-Taking into account service delivery requirements you and your manager should discuss and agree:
+Taking into account service delivery requirements, you and your manager should discuss and agree on the following: